The Boy, The Mother, and The Gifts: A Fable

 The boy played.
 He laughed.

-He made the dragon roar.
+He pretended the dragon roared.

 He counted stars until sleep carried him away.